dm5tt/LD1125H_Firmware/Apps/cw_radar/README.md

 # What is this thing?

-This application (cw_radar) set up a basic CW radar using the LD1125H
+This application (cw_radar) sets up a basic CW radar using the LD1125H

 # How?